-Eligible candidates can apply for financial aid using the FAFSA.
+Eligible students can apply for financial aid using the FAFSA form.

-This program does not lead to an academic degree.
-It is designed to meet the regulations for initial licensure as a specialist teacher of reading.
+The Initial Licensure Only program does not lead to an academic degree.
+It is designed for individuals seeking an initial license and/or training in early childhood education, but not a degree.

-This program is not eligible for financial aid, but the M.Ed.
-Reading program is.
+While this program is not eligible for financial aid, the MEd programs are.

 Graduate Application Process

 Graduate programs in Early Childhood Education application process

 - $50 non-refundable application fee (FREE until October 31, 2019)

 - Official transcript or transcript evaluation